atelierars/swift-NDI/README.md

 ## SDK Requirements

-The NDI SDK is not included in this repository due to licensing constraints.
+This library is a wrapper and requires NDI SDK to work.
+The NDI SDK is however not included in this repository due to licensing constraints.
 Please download the installer pkg from [NDI.video](https://ndi.video/for-developers/ndi-sdk/download/).
 Our library assumes the NDI SDK will be installed at `/Library/NDI SDK for Apple`.
 You might need to manually link `libndi_ios.a`, `libndi_tvos.a` or `libndi.dylib` for your projects.
 Add one of them from the installed path `/Library/NDI SDK for Apple/lib/*`.

 ## Usage